Creating an Excel Dashboard Widget

 creating-a-dashboard-widget

-The classic dashboard widget includes a main metric, sometimes referred to as a key performance indicator (KPI).
-Since context is critical for any report, the number is usually presented with a comparison to the previous period; in this case, we show both the previous value as well as a percentage change from the previous period to the current period.
-To provide even more context, a small annual trend curve (sparkline) is shown with the percentage change from the same period in the previous year.
+The classic dashboard widget includes a title and a main metric, sometimes referred to as a key performance indicator (KPI).
+Since context is critical for any report, the number is usually presented with a comparison to the previous period, usually as a percentage change.

 creating-a-dashboard-widget-details